RLVE: Scaling Up Reinforcement Learning for Language Models with Adaptive Verifiable Environments: Related Work

-\paragraph{RL training of LMs with adaptive difficulty.} Curriculum learning has long been applied to improve RL learning efficiency by adjusting the data difficulty in increasing order throughout training~\citep{Baker2019EmergentTU,Wang2019PairedOT,Portelas2020AutomaticCL,Jiang2020PrioritizedLR,gao2025prompt-curriculum}, and has recently been extended to LMs~\citep{kimi1.5,shi2025adarft,chen2025self-evolving-curriculum}.
+\paragraph{Adaptive data for LM training.} Curriculum learning has long been applied to improve RL efficiency by adjusting the data difficulty in increasing order throughout training~\citep{Baker2019EmergentTU,Wang2019PairedOT,Portelas2020AutomaticCL,Jiang2020PrioritizedLR,gao2025prompt-curriculum}, and has recently been extended to LMs~\citep{kimi1.5,shi2025adarft,chen2025self-evolving-curriculum}.
 These approaches operate on a finite dataset by reordering existing problems post hoc, whereas \ours{} predefines difficulty levels over an infinite problem set from each verifiable environment and progresses successively through them. \citet{Cui2025ProcessRT,yu2025dapo} dynamically filter out prompts that do not contribute to parameter updates.
 These approaches operate based on the results obtained after the rollout, complementing \ours{}, which adapts the problems before being sent to the inference engine.
-LM-driven adaptive difficulty has also been recently explored, where the trained and increasingly stronger LM makes the environment progressively more challenging in a self-play manner~\citep{Zhao2025AbsoluteZR,liu2025spiral,liu2025spice}.
+It has also been explored that a trained and increasingly stronger LM makes the environment increasingly challenging in a self-play manner~\citep{Zhao2025AbsoluteZR,liu2025spiral,liu2025spice}.
 In contrast, \ours{} grounds environment adaptation in controllable manual construction, avoiding potentially incorrect LM-generated problems or verifiers.
+Besides RL training data, some work also tailors SFT data to model capability~\citep{khan2025dataenvgym,zeng2025evaltree}.